julioolivares/unified-types-declarator/README.md

 ## Usage

-Here's how you can use the Unified Type Generator in your project:
+Here's how you can use the Unified Type Declarator in your project:

 ### Setup Configuration: